davdkm/what-do/README.md

-#wat-do
+#what-do

 This is a simple app that tracks events.
 Sign up for an account and then start tracking your events and other's events that you'd like to attend.

-Check it out at http://wat-do-app.herokuapp.com/
+Check it out at http://what-do-app.herokuapp.com/

 ##Usage
 ###Event Creation